 Understanding these options helps you make an informed decision about how to proceed.
 Whether you’re dealing with a small, straightforward debt or a larger, more complex case, there’s a legal tool available to help you.
 From the simplified process of small claims court to the more formal structure of civil litigation, you can take concrete steps to enforce your payment terms.
 Securing a court judgment is a powerful step that transforms your unpaid invoice into a legally enforceable debt.
 After that, you can pursue powerful collection methods like garnishment to finally get paid.
 Let’s look at what each of these legal avenues involves so you can choose the right path for your business.

-Using Small Claims Court
+Is Small Claims Court Right for You?

 For smaller debts, Missouri’s small claims court is an excellent starting point.
 If the unpaid invoice is for $5,000 or less, you can use this more accessible legal route.
 The process is designed to be simpler, and you can even represent yourself without hiring an attorney, which helps keep costs down.
 It’s a practical and efficient way for small business owners to resolve payment disputes without getting tangled in a complex legal battle.
 Think of it as a streamlined way to get a judge to formally rule on your case and order the client to pay what they owe.

-Exploring Civil Litigation
+Understanding the Civil Litigation Process

 When the amount owed exceeds the small claims limit or the situation is more complicated, civil litigation is your next step.
 This process is more formal and often begins with having an attorney send a demand letter on your behalf.
 Sometimes, a letter from a law firm is all it takes to get a client’s attention and prompt payment.
 If not, filing a lawsuit is the next move.
 Having an experienced attorney guide you through the civil litigation process is crucial.
 They can handle the paperwork, represent you in court, and ensure all legal procedures are followed correctly, giving you the best chance at a successful outcome.

-Pursuing Garnishment and Asset Recovery
+How Garnishment and Asset Recovery Work

 Winning a lawsuit is a huge victory, but the work isn’t over until the money is in your bank account.
 If the debtor still refuses to pay after a court judgment, you can use powerful legal tools to collect.
 This is where garnishment and asset recovery come in.
 You can seek a court order for wage garnishment, which directs the debtor’s employer to send a portion of their paycheck directly to you.
 Another option is a bank levy, which allows you to seize funds from their bank account.
 You can also place a lien on their property, making it difficult for them to sell or refinance until they settle their debt with you.